StefanoPenazzi/chameleonQuant/src/main/java/data/source/external/database/README.md

 NASDAQ_ID;data.source.external.database.influxdb.mirrors.StockIDTimeSeriesPointInfluxdb
 FOREX_ID;data.source.external.database.influxdb.mirrors.FOREXIDTimeSeriesPointInfluxdb
 ```
 Make sure that the first line is the header.
 This example assumes that these 4 databases were already created in InfluxDB.
-You can add a new database following this tutorial  <a href="https://devconnected.com/how-to-create-a-database-on-influxdb-1-7-2-0/">How To Create a Database on InfluxDB 1.7 & 2.0</a>
+You can add a new database following this tutorial  <a href="https://devconnected.com/how-to-create-a-database-on-influxdb-1-7-2-0/">How To Create a Database on InfluxDB 1.7 & 2.0</a>.
+New points and databases can be added following the same steps.
+Pay particular attention to the point class and the methods annotations, if you want to know more about this you can check here <a href="">How to create a new time series point</a>.

 <hr>